Cloud Storage in Content Operations: Why It Matters and 6 Best Practices To Follow

 In a content operations context, cloud storage is a service that allows you to store your digital assets in an offsite location and access them via a private network or public internet.

-Its intended purpose is focused on user access and security, different from digital asset management, where assets are intended to be accessible to everyone in the organization.
+Its intended purpose is focused on user access and security, different from digital asset management, where assets are designed to be accessible to everyone in the organization.

 Here's what you stand to gain when you integrate cloud storage into your content operations: